Basis-Independent Spectral Methods for Non-linear Optical Response in Arbitrary Tight-binding Models: Conclusions

 The expressions for the non-linear conductivities are calculated numerically with resort to an expansion in Chebyshev polynomials and a stochastic evaluation of the trace, in close resemblance to the Kernel Polynomial Method (KPM).
 We provide the mapping that takes the aforementioned expressions and converts them to a numerically-suited object to be calculated with spectral methods.
 This is only possible because of the careful way in which these expressions were constructed in the first place.

 We built an open-source software that is able to calculate the first- and second-order optical conductivities of very large 2D tight-binding systems ($10^{10}$ atoms) with disorder and magnetic fields.
-This software is used to obtain the first- and second-order conductivities of Graphene and hexagonal Boron Nitride.
+This software is used to obtain the first- and second-order conductivities of graphene and gapped graphene.
 These same quantities were calculated independently with the usual integration in $\boldsymbol{k}$-space and the results are in great agreement, proving the validity of our method.
-Finally, we show two examples with disorder that cannot be treated under the usual $\boldsymbol{k}$-space formalism: h-BN with Anderson disorder and vacancies.
+Finally, we show two examples with disorder that cannot be treated under the usual $\boldsymbol{k}$-space formalism: gapped graphene with Anderson disorder and vacancies.

 We briefly discuss the convergence properties of this method by analyzing how the curves change as the resolution is increased.
 The resolution is controlled by $\lambda$, the broadening parameter of the Green's functions and is limited by $\delta\varepsilon$, the energy level spacing of the system.
 The expected thermodynamic limit is obtained by decreasing $\delta\varepsilon$ (increasing the system size) while ensuring $\delta\varepsilon\lesssim\lambda$.